batarong/batarong/README.md

-# PLEASE  LEAVE
+# PLEASE  maybe don't leave
-## ITS A SIN TO STAY HERE LEAVE

 >[!WARNING]
 >
->if you or spov here sin
+>if you or spov here dance like batarong

 # HWdriver was here
+ltredacted wanted to be here too